 Lecture 8.2: This is our "big tech" lecture.
-We will discuss the growth of the big five tech firms - Google, Facebook, Amazon, Microsoft, and Apple - and the role of anti-trust enforcement in regulating these firms.
+We will discuss the growth of the big five tech firms - Google, Facebook, Amazon, Microsoft, and Apple - and the role of antitrust enforcement in regulating these firms.
 We also will discuss the changing international market for technology, and the flow of capital that knows no borders, putting startup entrepreneurs at the intersection of global politics.

-Concepts: Tech Cold War, supply chains, China's special economic zones, Committee on Foreign Investment in the United States (CFIUS), Made in China 2025, the U.S. Innovation and Competition Act, the big five technology companies, American and global regulation of technology corporations.
+Concepts: Tech Cold War, supply chains, the big five technology companies, antitrust policy, American and global regulation of technology corporations.